 If you are planning to visit this location, it is better to start around mid-day or early so you can explore this location at your leisure.
 There are a large parking lot and ride-sharing pick-up bays at the entrance of the Mall.

 If you are staying in Makati, some of the best shopping Malls are at your doorstep.
-Greenbelts shopping Malls offers unique shopping experience with a good mix of cafes, top-end restaurants.
+Greenbelts shopping Malls offer a unique shopping experience with a good mix of cafes, and top-end restaurants.
 The greenbelts are like an oasis in the urban jungle of Makati.

 What are some of the best places to visit for Nightlife in Manila?

 Burgos Street in Makati is the heart of nightlife and adult entertainment.
 This street is a couple of blocks away from the main commercial area in Makati.
 Gogo Bars, Strip Clubs and bars are quite common.
 Burgos Street is relatively expensive in terms of drinks and other services as compared to Ermita and ESDA in the Pasay District of Manila.

 ESDA is similar to Nana Plaza in Bangkok and has a number of Go-Go Bars.
 Cotton Bar and Pitstop are some of the popular locations to meet girls.